CSEmbree/makemain/README.md

 	sudo make install
 ```

 The user will be prompted for a permanent author name but this can be skipped.
 To add a permanent author later can be done with either a fresh `sudo make install` or by just running the script `sudo sh setup.sh`.

 Essentially, `makefile` compiles makemain and `setup.sh` creates a wrapper script called `mm` (placed in `/usr/local/bin/` - hence the sudo) that calls makemain whenever the user wants to run mm.
 This level of indirection allows us to setup preferences like a permanent author name.

-Therefore, the script can simply be run after making the executable the first time to update the permanent author name.
+An optional `sudo make debug` can be run to compile makemain and doing so allows you to see what is going on under the hood.